IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/pg_cext.md

 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
 - Basic knowledge of C programming.
 - Familiarity with the PostgreSQL extension development process.
+- Prerequisites:

+- [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
+- Basic knowledge of C programming.
+- Familiarity with the PostgreSQL extension development process.
+- `make` utility for building and compiling software.
+- Compiler to convert your source code into executable machine code.
+- Knowledge about the Postgres Development Libraries

 ### Step 1: Create the Extension Directory